 If you are applying for a U.S. visa, green card, or other immigration benefit, you will no doubt be asked to submit various documents.
 For example, you will likely need to prove your identity and nationality using your birth certificate.
 If you're applying based on marriage to a U.S. citizen or resident, or you have a spouse who will be applying to immigrate along with you, you'll need to supply a marriage certificate, plus death or divorce decrees to prove that any past marriages were legally ended.
 The list goes on.

-However, if the documents you are submitting are in a language other than English, you may need to have them translated.
-(The exception would be if you are dealing with a U.S consulate in your home country that specifically assures you that it accepts documents in the language of that country.
+However, if the documents you are submitting are in a language other than English, you might need to have them translated.
+(The exception would be if you are dealing with a U.S consulate that specifically assures you that it accepts documents in the language of that country.)

+Failure to submit a translation that is up to the standards of U.S. immigration authorities can result in denial of your application.
 If a translation is required, here is how to deal with this.

 You will need to submit both:

 A copy of the original document is needed to demonstrate that it's the real thing.
-Even if the immigration authorities can't read what it says, they need to see what it looks like, and compare it to their internal guidelines regarding what constitutes an acceptable document from your country.
-If, for example, it is missing the government stamps that the immigration officials are accustomed to seeing on such a certificate, it might be rejected.
+Even if the immigration authorities can't read what it says, they need to see what it looks like, and compare it to internal guidelines regarding what constitutes an acceptable document from your country.
+(See the Department of State's Country Reciprocity Schedule for a list of what documents it knows to be available and will therefore accept as legal from various countries.)

 You do not necessarily need to spend money hiring a certified translator.
 Any trustworthy friend who is fluent in English and the language of the document and is not your close relative is allowed to do the job.

 Signed: [translator's full name]